This quick stir fried green beans recipe is one of the easiest and most flavorful side dishes! So much flavor with just a few ingredients.

 The beauty of a good stir fry, green bean or otherwise, is that it’s incredibly versatile.
 Don’t have enough green beans on hand?
 Add some shiitake mushrooms and bell peppers.

 Looking for a full dinner idea, not just a side dish?
 Stir fry some chicken or shrimp first, then add it to the green beans with an extra dose of the sauce, and serve it over brown rice.
+Or cook a separate chicken or shrimp stir fry using my homemade stir fry sauce.
+Two stir fries are always better than one!

 So many options if you follow the general tips listed below!